 Total Interest on Initial Savings

-If you are wondering how much that initial amount in your account was going to grow over time, now you know.
+If you are wondering how much that initial amount in your account will grow over time, now you know.
 This amount is the interest that your initial amount would earn over time if you did nothing else but leave it in the account.

 Total Interest on Contributions